Clean Power Plan

-In addition, Ms. Montgomery helps developers understand the environmental issues present at properties, and she works with owners and planners to design contractual and remedial plans to mitigate environmental risks.
+In addition, Jane helps developers understand the environmental issues present at properties, and she works with owners and planners to design contractual and remedial plans to mitigate environmental risks.
 Specific examples include:

 - A shopping center in Oklahoma City that involved complicated contracts with numerous parties, remediation contracts, insurance contracts and indemnities.

 - A residential development in a Chicago suburb with difficult solvent contamination and seller issues.

 - No further remediation letters for several large residential developments in Chicago (Illinois Site Remediation Program)

 Jane helps companies determine what, if any, greenhouse gases they emit and whether and how they can reduce those emissions.
 She has extensive knowledge of the legal issues and interpretations that arise when undertaking a greenhouse gas inventory.
 She has worked on inventory issues for pipeline and electric generation, pipeline liquids, manufacturing processes, and numerous large facilities with combustion-related or process-related greenhouse gas emissions.

 Experience as common counsel in Superfund matters has figured prominently in her practice.
 Jane has represented groups of parties alleged to be responsible for environmental remediation in different situations.
 For example:

 - In Toledo, Ohio, Jane represented an individual client and, later, a group of parties at the Stickney and Tyler landfill sites.
 Jane represented the common interests of multiple parties in dealing with federal and state regulators and pressed those interests to successful resolution of complex issues.